 1. Service Area Finance & Resources - Revenues & Benefits - digital programme 2.
 Proposal No. 30 3.
 Head of Service Graham Bourne What is the proposal?
-Use the savings proposal wording and more detail if nee ded 4.
-Budget Proposal The Revenues & Benefits function is moving towards an on-line service as part of the Digital The proposed savings reflect the reduction in supplies and services costs and administrative programme is rolled out over the next three years.
-Over the three years there will be a char mean an incremental reduction in face to face opening hours and eventually a reduction in However if the digital programme is introduced effectively these changes should reflect the demand.
-Iministrative resources as the I be a channel shift that will duction in telephone capacity.
+Use the savings proposal wording and more detail if need led 4.
+Budget Proposal The Revenues & Benefits function is moving towards an on-line service as part of The proposed savings reflect the reduction in supplies and services costs and ad programme is rolled out over the next three years.
+Over the three years there will mean an incremental reduction in face to face opening hours and eventually a red However if the digital programme is introduced effectively these changes should r demand. ministrative resources as the be a channel shift that will duction in telephone capacity.
 Highlight the most significant disproportionate impacts on groups 5.
 Summary of impacts Disproportionate impacts identified: Age (older people), Disability, Ethnicity Any reduction in Benefit Administration capacity has the potential to impact on the service and therefore must be delivered with improved efficiency in place.
-The service and therefore must be delivered with improved efficiency.
-The Benefit customer those on low incomes and a high proportion of vulnerable customers.
-The progra that the service will be 100% digital and there will still be a telephone service and service change needs to be supported and the Digital First programme recognise groups may be less able to engage with a digital service.
-Mitigation and support i digital inclusion issues and to be effective this will include a requirement to build i provision.
-Citizens online research identified the following: The key figure that our baseline analysis came up with was 16% of the Brighton a digital exclusion i.e. lacking internet access at home or not possessing all of the following, Transacting, Managing information, Problem-solving, and Creat e speed and quality of the avings are designed around the base naturally encompasses mme to 2020 does not advocate I a limited face to face one.
-The es this.
-As explained below some is being designed to address the in equalities monitoring into the & Hove population at risk of ive key digital skills:
+The sar implementation of digital services providing this efficiency.
+The Benefit customer I those on low incomes and a high proportion of vulnerable customers.
+The program that the service will be 100% digital and there will still be a telephone service and service change needs to be supported and the Digital First programme recognise groups may be less able to engage with a digital service.
+Mitigation and support is digital inclusion issues and to be effective this will include a requirement to build it provision.
+Citizens online research identified the following: The key figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusion i.e. lacking internet access at home or not possessing all of the figure that our baseline analysis came up with was 16% of the Brighton & digital exclusio e speed and quality of the vings are designed around the base naturally encompasses mme to 2020 does not advocate a limited face to face one.
+The s this.
+As explained below some s being designed to address the n equalities monitoring into the A Hove population at risk of ve key digital skills: